ByAU

 2. Designing Bridging Contracts with Metadata Preservation in Mind

-• On-chain metadata references: Store IPFS hashes or URLs directly in token contracts
+- On-chain metadata references: You can easily keep IPFS hashes or URLs directly in your token contracts.
+How cool is that?

-• Metadata registry contracts: Maintain a registry mapping token IDs to metadata hashes
+- Metadata registry contracts: Maintain a registry that links token IDs to their respective metadata hashes.

 3. Off-Chain Metadata Management with Layer-2 Compatibility